emaanr/notes/Practice/LC/README.md

 # LeetCode

-    Repository for LeetCode problems and lists of LeetCode problems in order to study and practice.
+    LeetCode problems and lists of LeetCode problems in order to study and practice.

 # Table of Contents